 - Academic Requirements

-- A minimum of 240 A-Level points (A=120, B=100 and C=80) for 3 A-Level passes from biology, chemistry, mathematics or physics, with a minimum of 3 grade 'C' OR an International Baccalaureate minimum score of 30 points (including a minimum of 5, 5, 5 points in relevant subjects at higher level; accepted subjects will be assessed on a case by case basis)
+- A minimum of 240 A-Level points (A=120, B=100 and C=80) for 3 A-Level passes from relevant subjects including biology, chemistry, mathematics or physics, with minimum grade 'C' (any other subject combination may be assessed on a case by case basis) OR an International Baccalaureate minimum score of 30 points (including a minimum of 5, 5, 5 points in relevant subjects at higher level; accepted subjects will be assessed on a case by case basis)

-- Have demonstrated proficiency in the English language to either a credit 6 in English language at GCE O-Level examination OR a grade 'C' in IGCSE English OR a TOEFL score of 550 OR an IELTS score of 6.0
+- Have demonstrated proficiency in the English language to either a credit C6 in English language at GCE O-Level examination OR a grade 'B' in IGCSE English OR an IELTS score of 6.5

 - Multiple Mini-Interview (MMI)